Ancient Ports and Harbours, Vol. I – List of ancient ports.

 A. de Graauw, 2017.
 Comparison of ancient and modern maritime logistics (EN, 22 pp, 4 Mb).

 Potential Ancient Harbours.
 A. de Graauw, 2016.
-List of 213 places that are potentially of interest for port archaeologists (EN, 15 pp, 1 Mb).
+List of more than 200 places that are potentially of interest for port archaeologists (EN, 15 pp, 1 Mb).

 Stability of overtopped and submerged breakwaters.
 A. de Graauw, 2013.
 Failure of rubble mound breakwaters in the long term (EN, 9 pp, 1 Mb).

 Poster presented at the meeting of the European Association of Archaeologists in Helsinki, August 2012 (EN, 1 pp, 2 Mb).

 Leptis Magna’s North coast.
 A. de Graauw, 2000.
 Description of the North coast of Leptis Magna, including quay structure and mooring stone (EN, 5 pp, 1 Mb).